30-Year-Old Quarterback – Carolina Panthers

 Derek Anderson Contract Information:

-Agreed to a one-year contract with Carolina in March of 2013.
+Signed a contract with Carolina in March of 2014.

 Anderson completed 8-of-15 passes for 133 yards with an interception in Friday night's preseason opener.